JEHZ-0/JEHZ-0/README.md

 ## Hi there 👋

-I’m Jaime, a Software Developer with 2+ years of experience!
+I’m Jaime, a Developer with 2+ years of experience!

 🔭 Right now, I’m building with React, **React Native, and Node.js**